alnoki/AAAAAA/doc/dev-guide/environment/documenting.rst

      that :github:`alnoki` uses

 #.
 At this point you should be able to
-   :ref:`build the documentation <sphinx-building-documentation>` and play around with the :ref:`reference management <sphinx-managing-references>` features
+   :ref:`build the documentation <sphinx-building-doc>` and play around with the :ref:`reference management <sphinx-managing-references>` features

 Congratulations!!!